tkeena/test/testmd.md

 - Notepad++ is a text and source code editor for use with Microsoft Windows.
 To check and validate XML records, you need to install the XML Tools plugin.
 - On installing the XML Tools plugin, to validate an XML file:
         - Open the XML file
-        - Navigate to Plugins > XML Tools > Validate Now!
+        - Navigate to Plugins > XML Tools > Validate Now